Inspiring people to practice kindness and pass it on to others

 I've been holding doors since I was a teenager.
 It's just automatic.
 I like to see the smiles and I feel like someone else may do the same for others.
 I've had door slammed in my face and I know the person knew I was behind them.
 I don't get mad I just keep holding doors anyway.

-Posted 5 months ago by Sharon Prater from Columbus Ohio
+Posted about 1 year ago by Sharon Prater from Columbus Ohio

 I always say Thank You, as well as holding the door open for others.
 It makes me feel good.
 Never do something because you expect something from someone else.
 Little things still mean a lot.

-Posted 3 months ago by Sonia from Charlotte, NC
+Posted about 1 year ago by Sonia from Charlotte, NC

 My husband always opens doors for me and for others.
 He even comes around the car to open my door.
 Some of our friends think this is silly, but we see it as simple courtesy.
 Of course, I always say thank you, as that, too, is a courtesy.
 We taught our son to do this as well, and our daughter to expect it.
 Now we are teaching the same manners to our grandchildren whenever we have the opportunity.
 Kindness doesn't have to be a big deal, it should come naturally.